open-policy-agent/opa/ADOPTERS.md

 * [Fugue](https://fugue.co) is a cloud security SaaS that uses OPA to classify compliance violations and security risks in AWS and Azure accounts and generate compliance reports and notifications.

+* [Goldman Sachs](https://www.goldmansachs.com/) uses OPA to enforce admission control policies in their multi-tenant Kubernetes clusters as well as for _provisioning_ RBAC, PV, and Quota resources that are central to the security and operation of these clusters.
+For more information see this talk from [KubeCon US 2019](https://www.youtube.com/watch?v=lYHr_UaHsYQ).

 * [Intuit](https://www.intuit.com/company/) uses OPA as a validating and mutating admission controller to implement various security,